 MD-PhD Dual Degree Training

+Applicants who are very interested in a research career may consider a combined MD/PhD program.
+These combined MD/PhD programs tend to be between 7-9 years in length.
 MD-PhD programs provide training in both medicine and research.
-They are specifically designed for those who want to become research physicians, also known as physician-investigators or physician-scientists.
-Please visit the official MD-PhD section of the AAMC website.
-This website, developed by seasoned MD-PhD directors and administrators is an ideal tool for applicants and potential applicants.
+They are specifically designed for those who want to become physician scientists.
+Please visit the MD/PhD pathway section of the AAMC website.
+This content was developed by seasoned MD-PhD directors and administrators and is an ideal tool for applicants and potential applicants.

 The American Physician Scientists Association (APSA) is a national organization dedicated to addressing the needs of future physician scientists with respect to their training and career development.
 The APSA strives to be the student physician-scientists' leading voice for improving educational opportunities, advancing patient-oriented research, and advocating for the future of translational medicine.